masbaty/p2/README.md

 This project has been tested in the following browsers: Chrome, Firefox, and Internet Explorer.

 ## Outside Code
 Bootstrap is used for extra styling.
-It it linked to with the following URL: https://maxcdn.bootstrapcdn.com/bootstrap/3.2.0/css/bootstrap.min.css
+It is linked to with the following URL: https://maxcdn.bootstrapcdn.com/bootstrap/3.2.0/css/bootstrap.min.css

 The list of words contains 10,000 of the most commonly used English words according to an analysis of Google's statistics.
 This list was found at the following source: